zturtleman/ioef-archive/README.md

 ## Missing Patches

-The older patches are were not completely backed up by archive.org (about half of the patch is missing).
+The older patches were not completely backed up by archive.org (about half of the patch is missing).
 They are included in the [incomplete-patches-from-archive.org](incomplete-patches-from-archive.org) directory though they are probably not very useful.

 ## Newer Ports